gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/emacs-macos.md

 When i start a session i run the emacs-server with `emacs --daemon`.
 This runs emacs in the background.
-Afterwards you can use `emacsclient` to open files. *emacsclient* does not startup a full Emacs instance but utilises the running emacs-server.
+Afterwards you can use `emacsclient` to open files.
+From now on *emacsclient* does not startup a full Emacs instance but utilises the running emacs-server.
 Basically emacs opens instantly!

 Additionally i created some bash aliases in my `~/.zshrc` or `~/.bashrc` in order to shorten the emacs commands.